ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

     human: Human,
     // Nest an instance of Orc into this struct
     orc: Orc,
-    // ... some attributes specific to half orcs
+    // ... some fields specific to half orcs
 }

 impl HalfOrc {